siemfenne/master_thesis/README.md

 1. Due to name changes of files or other changes in the code, running this notebook might cause errors
 2. If one still tries to run it, to make sure the other notebooks run smoothly, please remove the data, download it again, and locate it with the same names in the same directory structure as mentioned above.

 Unfortunately, there was no time left to change the notebook such that everything runs smoothly.
 However, some of the figures of the EDA seen in the thesis can be found in the notebook.
+Note: it is not neccessary to run this notebook to run everything else successfully.

 ### 2. montecarlo.ipynb
 Notebook in which the monte carlo simulation was conducted.
 Nothing needed to run this notebook except a working version of Tensorflow.
 (I load the MNIST dataset with Tensorflow)